What we do and why we do it

 Timothy van den Broek is the Chief Financial Officer at EMSI.
 Joining the EMSI team in 2010, he brought extensive experience in tax, audit, payroll, bookkeeping, budgeting, management accounting, and business consultancy.
 He worked three years as an accountant at Herbert Parnell Chartered Accountants in Surrey, England, and another three years as sales manager in the horticultural sector.
 He is a member of both the Washington Society of CPAs and the Association of Chartered Certified Accountants.
 Mr. van den Broek has a BSc (Hons) in Applied Accounting from Oxford Brookes University (2007).

-Deacon James, VP of Data Products
+Deacon James, VP of Engineering

-Jeff Perley, VP of Professional Services
+Jeff Perley, VP of Operations

 Rod Olps, VP of Human Capital